When you think of large and impressive animals in North America, what do you think of? Almost certainly bears of some kind, and perhaps moose as well.

 According to a 1994 report by the Journal of Wilderness Medicine, there were 56 bison attacks on humans between 1978 and 1992.
 A more recent study from 2018, recorded 25 incidents between 2000 and 2015.

 This year has already seen three bison attacks on humans.
-Yes, you read that correctly; there have been three attacks on humans so far in 2022.
-The first one was on May 30th, the second on June 28th, and the third on June 29th.
+Yes, you read that correctly; there have been three attacks on humans in 2022.

 Now, you may be wondering why these incidents have happened so close together and the answer is simple: photography.